Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 we see that $X_{k,t}^P$ is an imperfect fiber containing the image of $f$, as desired.
 If $f$ is separating and $\Sigma|a=\Sigma'\sqcup\Sigma''$, then again $f|_{\Sigma''}$ has image lying in some $X_{k''}(\Sigma'')$ for some $k''\in X(\del\Sigma'',\C)$ determined by $k$ and $t_0$, and by a repeated application of Lemma \ref{linelem} we see that there is a pants decomposition $P''$ of $\Sigma''$ and $t''\in X(P'',\C)$ such that $X_{k'',t''}^{P''}$ contains the image of $f|_{\Sigma''}$.
 Taking

 we again see that $X_{k,t}^P$ is an imperfect fiber containing the image of $f$.

 To complete our proof of the claim, it remains only to consider the case where $f|_{\Sigma|a}$ is constant.

+We first consider the case where $a$ is nonseparating.
 Let $\alpha_1,\cdots,\alpha_{2g+n}$ be a sequence of optimal generators for $\pi_1\Sigma$.
-Below, we give a proof in the case where $a$ is nonseparating; the case where $a$ is separating will proceed in a similar manner, invoking the case of Theorem \ref{linethm} for $(g,n)=(0,4)$ appropriately.

-Let us thus suppose that $a$ is nonseparating.
-Up to mapping class group action, we may assume that $a$ is the essential curve underlyig $\alpha_1$.
+Up to mapping class group action, we may assume that $a$ is the essential curve underlying $\alpha_1$.
 By Fact \ref{fact}, the coordinate ring of the fiber $X_k\to X(\Sigma|a)$ above $f|_{\Sigma|a}$ is generated by functions of the form